JohnnyKingsman/node.js-project/presentation.md

 ### What is SSH?

-SSH, or Secure Shell, is a cryptographic network protocol used for secure communication over an unsecured network.
+- SSH, or Secure Shell, is a cryptographic network protocol used for secure communication over an unsecured network.
 It provides a secure channel over an insecure network, such as the internet.

+- It provides secure remote login and other network services, protecting data from interception and eavesdropping

+- SSH is a software based approach to network security.

+- Comes built into with all Linux Distributions, *nix based OS and other Unix variants.

+- SSH is a replacement for Telnet,rogin, rsh, rep, ftp, etc.

+- SSH is typically used to log into a remote machine and execute commands, but it also supports tunneling, forwarding TCP ports and X11 connections; it can transfer files using the associated SSH file transfer (SFTP) or secure copy (SCP) protocols.

 ### Key Features